-An insurance agent shall perform sales practicing register with the CRIBC's Insurance Intermediaries Regulatory Information System for its individual insurance agent or sales practitioner of an insurance agency can only be allowed to register with one institution.
+An insurance agent shall perform sales practicing register with the CRIBC's Insurance Intermediaries Regulatory Information System for its individual insurance agent or sales practitioner.
+Each individual insurance agent or sales practitioner of an insurance agency can only be allowed to register with one institution.